 Hawkins points to a future of "guided selling" and ever more advanced, technology-driven inside sales as an alternative to costly field sales operations in the medium term.
 Digital sales people with highly evolved digital skills will rapidly replace old school sales people he argues but he concludes that, within 20 years, AI will replace 95% of all sales jobs.

-The cost of running a salesforce is increasingly expensive and employers face huge challenges as salespeople, seeing their role eroded – jump ship ever more frequently - only 5% staying more than three years.
+The cost of running a salesforce is increasingly expensive and employers face huge challenges as salespeople, seeing their role eroded – jump ship ever more frequently – only five per cent staying more than three years.

 Hawkins believes that the profession faces a huge cull as the winning of customers becomes a more sophisticated team game.
 Only A-graders will remain.
 These people will be genuine experts – the kind of people whom customers would pay to have a conversation with.